sigstore/sigstore-python/README.md

 positional arguments:
   COMMAND              the operation to perform
-    sign               sign one or more inputs
+    attest             sign one or more inputs using DSSE sign               sign one or more inputs
     verify             verify one or more inputs
     get-identity-token